Edward Forbes: Early years

-Forbes was born at Douglas on the Isle of Man.
+Forbes was born at Douglas in the Isle of Man.
 His father was a well-to-do banker.
 As a child, Forbes was very interested in collecting insects, shells, minerals, fossils, and plants.
 Due to poor health, he was unable to attend school from his 5th through his 11th years.
 In 1828, he started attending the Athole House Academy in Douglas.

 In June 1831, Forbes moved to London to study drawing but was not admitted by the Royal Academy.
 However, having given up on art as a profession, he trained privately and moved back to Douglas.
 In later years, Forbes used his artistic abilities to create humorous drawings for his publications.

 In November 1832, Forbes matriculated as a medical student in the University of Edinburgh attending the lectures of Robert Jameson and Robert Knox while also being active in student societies.
 In 1832, he studied the natural history of the Isle of Man.
 Forbes's brother David was a notable mineralogist.